The scope of this page is late language emergence in children from 2 to 4 years of age.

 Assessment is accomplished using a variety of measures and activities, including both standardized and nonstandardized measures, as well as formal and informal assessment tools.
 SLPs have the obligation to ensure that standardized measures used in assessment show robust psychometric properties that provide strong evidence of their quality (Dollaghan, 2004).
 Competency-based tools, self-report questionnaires, and norm-referenced report measures (e.g., parent, teacher, and significant other) are frequently used.
 Analog tasks that mimic real-world situations and naturalistic observations can be used to gather information about an individual’s communication skills in simulated social situations or in everyday social settings.

 See ASHA’s resource on assessment tools, techniques, and data sources for general information about assessment options.
 Keep in mind that several factors can affect the way children interact with their caregivers, including

 For bilingual children, assessment in all languages is necessary to differentiate between a linguistic difference and a true communication disorder (see ASHA’s Practice Portal page on Bilingual Service Delivery).
 The use of standardized tests alone is not sufficient and may not be appropriate.
 Test scores are invalid for individuals who are not represented in the normative group for the test’s standardization sample, even if the test is administered as instructed.
 In these cases, the tests cannot be used to determine the presence or absence of a communication disorder.
-Non-normed (criterion) measures, along with observation, language sampling, ethnographic interviewing, and dynamic assessment procedures, are fundamental to differentiating a difference from a disorder (see ASHA’s resource titled Dynamic Assessment: Additional ASHA Resources and ASHA’s Practice Portal page on Cultural Competence).
+Non-normed (criterion) measures, along with observation, language sampling, ethnographic interviewing, and dynamic assessment procedures, are fundamental to differentiating a difference from a disorder (see ASHA’s resource titled Dynamic Assessment and ASHA’s Practice Portal page on Cultural Competence).

 Assessment may result in